 Students are expected to perform unimpaired.
-Prior to progressing to the nursing courses, students must have a negative substance abuse result.
-If a student is suspected of substance abuse, as evidenced by documented impaired behavior, they will be removed from the classroom/clinical setting and may be asked to submit to further testing.
-Additionally, if the student is suspected of impairment, they will be asked to find arrangements to leave the clinical/classroom site.
-Further testing and alternate arrangements will be at the expense of the student.
-This policy is in addition to the West Chester University Student Code of Conduct and the Drug-Free Campus: Policies, Guidelines, and Resources (The Ram's Eye View Student Handbook)
+Prior to progressing to the nursing courses (NSG 311/312, etc.), a student must have a negative substance abuse result.
+Students suspected of substance abuse as evidenced by documented impaired behavior are also subject to further testing.
+This policy is in addition to the West Chester University of PA Student Code of Conduct and the Drug-Free campus policy.
+(Section III, Ram's Eye View).